HSF/hsf.github.io/organization/_posts/2023/2023-01-19-coordination.md

 This year Benedikt will head up the organising team.
 After many years Andrei and Antoine step down. *Huge thanks to them for their work!*

-**We therefore urgently need two people to join Benedikt at the helm of GSoC for the HSF.** This is a very valuable service for the community and it much appreciated by all of us, so please consider volunteering.
+**We therefore urgently need two people to join Benedikt at the helm of GSoC for the HSF.** This is a very valuable service for the community and it is much appreciated by all of us, so please consider volunteering.

 **For projects** we need to have proposals available by *7 February* - it's not long.
 Please start thinking about this now!